 Now back to that ice cream!
 I tried this dish a few times, and each time it seemed to be homemade, with bits of coconut and spices like cinnamon, cloves, nutmeg and vanilla.
 It was both delicious and refreshing.
 Somehow with primary ingredients of cheese and cream, it was always very light, not as heavy as typical American ice cream, but closer to an Italian gelato.

 My favorite was served at La Nueva Palomino, a gorgeous picantería up a little pedestrian only stone path.
 We sat in the labyrinth-like courtyard sharing a variety of dishes that could I could write a whole other blog about.
 Do yourself a favor and round out our Arequipa picantería tour with a visit to each of these establishments ~ La Benita, Victoria and La Nueva Palomino ~ And come with an appetite because the portions are large, and the flavors too good to not scoop of every last bit of picante!

 For more on Arequipa and Peru subscribe to our mailing list, and follow Conscious Travel Collective on IG or FB.
-We offer small group tour, and private travel so when you are ready to taste for yourself, we are here to bring you responsible, local travel
+We craft private travel for those looking for meaningful connection to places and people, so when you are ready to taste for yourself, we are here help make it happen!

 The author of this blog is the Founder of Conscious Travel Collective, Tara Busch.